locustio/locust/docs/writing-a-locustfile.rst

 Declaring tasks
 ---------------

-The typical way of declaring tasks for a User class (or a TaskSet) it to use the :py:meth:`task <locust.task>` decorator.
+The easiest way to add a task for a User is by using the :py:meth:`task <locust.task>` decorator.

-Here is an example:

 .. code-block:: python